carmelo0x63/FastLLMAPI/README.md

 # FastLLMAPI
-API-first frontend to Ollama (backend)
+API-first frontend to Ollama (backend), based on FastAPI

 ### Prerequisite
 [Ollama](https://ollama.com/) must be installed and running on the destination host.